We should all be watching more horror movies, and there's scientific data to back up that claim.

 This South Korean apocalypse speeds into action with G-force effect.
 No “walkers” here, only “sprinters.”
 Even worse (for characters, better for viewers) The claustrophobia of compact train cars makes for a uniquely terrifying location.

-It’s hard to watch Train To Busan without a grin plastered from ear-to-ear.
+It’s hard to watch Train To Busan without a grin plastered from ear to ear.
 Another one of those “once in a lifetime” flicks that reinvents everything you know about a genre.
-It’s the exact antidote you need if you abandoned The Walking Dead out of inescapable boredom.

 Green Room (2015)

 “Nazi punks, fuck off!”
 A rallying cry that defines our current lives just as much as the advancing narrative in Green Room.